MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

 1. Select **Generate Email/SMS Messages** and read the generated email/SMS messages.
 How have they changed?
 You should see that a negative tone is now allowed.

-1. Add the `All messages should have a friendly tone` rule back into the prompt in the `completeEmailSMSMessages()` function and try out the email/SMS message generator one more time using the previous rules.
+1. Add the `All messages should have a friendly tone` rule back into the prompt in the `completeEmailSMSMessages()` function in *server/openAI.ts**, and try out the email/SMS message generator one more time using the previous rules.
 With the *friendly tone* rule in place, the completion returned from Azure OpenAI should have negativity removed.

     > [!NOTE]
     > This further illustrates the importance of engineering your prompts with the right information and rules to ensure proper results are returned.
 Read more about this process in the [Introduction to prompt engineering](/azure/cognitive-services/openai/concepts/prompt-engineering) documentation.
-Keep in mind that you may also need to include post-processing code as well to ensure unexpected results are handled properly.

 1. A few final points to consider before moving on to the next exercise:

     - It's important to have a human in the loop to review generated messages.
-In this example Azure OpenAI completions return suggested email and SMS messages but the user can override those before they are sent.
-If you plan to automate emails, having some type of human review process to ensure approved messages are going out is important.
+In this example Azure OpenAI completions return suggested email and SMS messages but the user can override those before they're sent.
+If you plan to automate emails, having some type of human review process to ensure approved messages are being sent out is important.
 View AI as being a copilot, not an autopilot.
-    - Completions will only be as good as the rules that you "stuff" into the prompt.
-Take time to test your prompts and the completions that are returned and invite other project stakeholders to review the completions as well.
+    - Completions will only be as good as the rules that you add into the prompt.
+Take time to test your prompts and the completions that are returned.
+Invite other project stakeholders to review the completions as well.
+    - You may need to include post-processing code to ensure unexpected results are handled properly.

 1. You can learn more about Azure OpenAI by going through the [Get started with Azure OpenAI Service](/training/modules/get-started-openai) training content.